 Apart from meeting the snow monsters, Mt.
 Moriyoshi is a great place to ski and snowboard.

-Full ski and/or snowboard sets (including ski poles, snowshoes, boots, skiwear, goggles, hats, gloves, and snowboard) can be rented out at 6,400 yen for the whole day (5,400 yen for 5 hours).
+Full ski and snowboard sets, including ski poles, snowshoes, boots, skiwear, goggles, hats, gloves, and snowboard, can be rented out for 6,400 yen for the whole day (5,400 yen for 5 hours).

-If you don’t need the full set, you can also rent out individual items separately.
+You can rent out individual items separately if you don’t need the full set.
 A set without skiwear can also be rented out at 3,900 yen for the whole day (2,800 yen for 5 hours).

 Discounted plans that include ski/snowboard rental plus a one-day chairlift pass are available for 7,900 yen (5,900 yen without skiwear).